Job Interview Questions: 3 Key Takeaways

 Reason employers ask this: This assesses your ability to identify inefficiencies and implement solutions.

-Example answer: “I noticed that our team spent a lot of time on repetitive tasks, so I suggested automating parts of the process.
-After implementing the new system, productivity improved by 15%, and we were able to focus on more strategic tasks.”
+Example answer: "I saw our team losing time on repetitive tasks, so I proposed automation.
+After we implemented it, productivity increased by 15%, allowing us to focus on more strategic work."

 Hospitality-Specific Job Interview Questions and Answers